bormanst/formavid/README.rst

-The FormaVid Small Business Appliance has been updated for Debian 10 Buster:
+The FormaVid Small Business Appliance has been updated for Debian 11 Bullseye:
 ------------------------------------------------------------------------

-- Specifically designed to run on Google Compute Engine's Debian-10 image but will run on compatible distros with minor modifications.
+- Specifically designed to run on Google Compute Engine's Debian-11 image but will run on compatible distros with minor modifications.
 - Deployable on local hardware, VMs, or to the cloud.
 - Select any compatible base distro and let the scripts do the work.
-- Notable improvements include php-7.3.9 and solr-8 using openjdk-11.

 The FormaVid Small Business Appliance integrates the following features:
 ------------------------------------------------------------------------

-Drupal 8 - Content Management Framework
+Drupal - Content Management Framework
 =======================================

 `Drupal`_ is an open source content management platform licensed under